 But really, what motivates you to get up?

 Sincerely?
 It is difficult to put it in words.
 My greatest motivation is to make the most of the day that’s ahead of me and to enjoy life.
-Be thankful, don’t waste your time, and be aware of every moment.
+To be thankful, and to be aware of every moment.

-Although I had the vision of making a motocross park ever since I was a kid, it’s not completely all my work.
+Although I had the vision of building a motocross park ever since I was a kid, it’s not completely all my work.
 When I met Karla, my girlfriend, it all fell into place and made sense.
-One day we were driving very near the terrain, and I just explained to Karla how I wanted to make a motocross park for a very long time.
+One day we were driving very near the terrain, and I explained to Karla how I had wanted to make a motocross park for a very long time.
 That evening we came home and started working on the project intensively.
-We didn’t have any money, we only had good will, a chainsaw and an ax, you know, village essentials (laughter).
+We didn’t have any money, we only had a good idea, a chainsaw and an ax, you know, village essentials (laughter).

 Throughout the process, personal development was inevitable, and there was a lot of compromise with the municipality and the city.
 It’s all in the energy and intent when you approach towards something – when you have a clear intention in your heart and a desire to contribute society, you make it.

 Mostly Slovenia, then Italy.
 But I also have tourists coming from Germany, Belgium, Netherlands, Russia.
-That’s the best thing, because only then can you see how every culture is different, and that’s where you connect with people.
+The best thing about that is you get to experience cultural differences and that’s where you connect with people.
 You recognize the differences in their culture, and they find it very cool how we all greet each other here in Istria.
 For example when you see your neighbor in the village, you always say ‘hi’.